 Prepare a cover letter that includes:

-Package your sample, information packet, and cover letter into a single box.
-Include paper and digital copies of your sample inventory and the sample submission form.
+Package your sample, information packet, cover letter, sample inventory, and the sample submission form into a single box.
+Email or include a digital copy of your information packet, cover letter, sample inventory, and the sample submission form.
 If your specimens are fragile, use packing material.
 If your samples have sharp edges, such as rocks, double bag them.
 Package your sample in a durable box, not an envelope.

 Your parcel should be sent to the following address:

 1513 Research Park Drive, Columbia, MO 65211, USA